zineb-212/Kinova-Gen3-arm/README.md

 - **Project Management** : Improved project management abilities, including timeline management and effective documentation.

+## Host organization
+ City, University of London, located in the heart of London, served as the host organization for this internship project.
+The School of Science and Technology provided exceptional support with its state-of-the-art research facilities and extensive resources, essential for the project’s success.
+The academic experts at the School, renowned for their expertise in their fields, offered invaluable guidance throughout the project.
+Their knowledge and mentorship were crucial in steering the project toward successful completion, ensuring high standards and effective outcomes.

 ## Main steps

 In my Kinova Gen3 robotic arm project, I focused on optimizing pick-and-place operations so that the robotic arm could accurately handle objects regardless of their orientation or position within the camera’s field of view (FOV).